Make Cannabis Body Lotion at Home With CBD or THC

 Comparisons with THC-Infused Products

-When making cannabis-based skincare products at home, selecting the right ingredients is crucial for the effectiveness and stability of the final product.
+Choosing the right ingredients is essential for creating effective and stable cannabis-based skincare products at home.
 I’ll guide you through the components and their functional benefits in your homemade CBD lotion.

 Preparing the Cannabis-Infused Oil